Nsyhanath/20-Questions/README.md

    If yes, the program should write all the binary tree data to a file.
    This file can be a plain text file.

-## Turn in checklist
-All projects will be graded according to the project rubric in Canvas.

-Before uploading your project, make sure it meets all of the rubric criteria in order to get full credit.

-1. Ensure all project requirements are met and all results are correct.
-2. Source code contains no global variables.
-   Globals created as side effects of using library functions are OK (getopt, etc.).
-3. Ensure the intent behind every program element is "crystal clear".
-   Add documentation where it makes sense to do so.
-4. Ensure the top of each source file includes your name and student ID.
-5. The program must enforce the rules of the game.
-   This includes handling error conditions.

 ## Details and hints about playing
 As you play one round,
 your program walks down the tree,